FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 ### NAIs

-The intent is for the NAI to contain both a reference to the EAP Method Type, and a description of the purpose of the NAI.
-For example, with an EAP Method Type "name", and a purpose "action", the NAI SHOULD be of the form "action@foo.eap.arpa".
+The intent is for the NAI to describe both the EAP Method Type, and the purpose of the provisining method.
+A descriptive format allows administrators who are unfamiliar with a particular NAI to make reasonable deductions about the provisioning method being requested.
+For example, with an EAP Method Type "name", and a purpose "action", the NAI SHOULD be of the form "action@name.eap.arpa".

 The NAI MUST satisfy the requirements of the {{RFC7542, Section 2.2}}
 format.
 The utf8-username portion MAY be empty.
 The utf8-username portion MUST NOT be "anonymous".
-The NAI MUST end with the eap.arpa realm.
+The NAI MUST be a subdomain within the eap.arpa realm.
 NAIs with any "v." subdomain MUST NOT be registered, in order to preserve the functionality of that subdomain.